reysaf14/AI-Internal-Knowledge-Assistant-RAG-Python-Implementation/README.md

 ## Current verification boundary

-M0–M4 evidence remains implementer-level and M5 is still `NOT_VERIFIED`.
-Telegram sandbox delivery and the approved M5 12+3 rubric remain separate acceptance gates; the local Gemma runtime is available for engineering tests.
-Independent QA, Security, and release approval remain separate gates.
+M0–M6 evidence is implementer-level self-test.
+M5 additionally has `telegram-sandbox` evidence over the full approved 12+3 set via the live Telegram boundary.
+Both are still **self-reported**: the architecture states that an architecture pass is not a security pass, and that a milestone result is not by itself independent QA.
+Independent QA, Security, and release approval remain separate gates, as does VPS readiness.